w3c-fedid/FedCM/README.md

 Because of the tracking risk, browsers are starting to disable third party cookies in iframes.

-Because these cross-site communication takes place in a general purpose medium, it is hard for browsers to distinguish between cross-site communication that is used for exchanging identity data or other cases where intervention is needed.
+Because these cross-site communication takes place in a general purpose medium, it is hard for browsers to distinguish between cross-site communication that is used for exchanging identity data deliberately (e.g. federation) or unintentionally (e.g. tracking).

 Browsers can't **classify** federation, hence the name.